 Mine production: 2.6 million MT

-Fifth on this list of aluminum-producing countries is the United Arab Emirates.
-Aluminum production in the United Arab Emirates has remained steady over the last 36 months.
-In 2018, the country’s output was 2.6 million MT for the third year in a row.
-That was a new record for the Arab nation, which has kept the pace since hitting the mark in 2017.
+Fifth on this list of aluminum-producing countries is the United Arab Emirates (UAE).
+Aluminum production in the UAE has remained steady over the last few years, sitting around the 2.6 million MT mark.

-Emirates Global Aluminum is the largest aluminum producer in the Middle East and contributes 4 percent of all global aluminum.
-The company reported net income of US$325 million in 2018, after reaching record output levels of 2.64 million tonnes of cast metal, exceeding 2017’s 2.6 million tonnes.
+Emirates Global Aluminum is the largest aluminum producer in the Middle East and contributes nearly 4 percent of all global aluminum.
+The UAE was the source of 9 percent of US aluminum imports in 2021.

 Mine production: 1.6 million MT

-Australia’s aluminum production was up in 2018, climbing to 1.6 million MT from 1.45 million MT the previous year.
+Australia’s aluminum production was up marginally in 2021 at 1.6 million MT from 1.58 million MT the previous year.
 In addition to its work as a major aluminum producer in Canada, Rio Tinto also produces the industrial metal in Australia.
 The mining major sees aluminum as a valuable resource in the new automotive industry.

-Transportation applications accounted for the most US aluminum use in 2018, coming at 40 percent.
-Packaging accounted for 19 percent of domestic consumption, with building and electrical coming in at 14 percent and 9 percent, respectively; consumer durables and machinery each accounted for 7 percent.
+Transportation applications accounted for most US aluminum use in 2021, coming in at 35 percent.
+Packaging accounted for 23 percent of domestic consumption, with building and electrical coming in at 16 percent and 9 percent, respectively; consumer durables and machinery each accounted for 7 percent.